AgentConDier/pde-matrix-screensaver/readme.md

 A screensaver that looks somewhat like that famous scene.
 Done in processing.
 I know it isn't the first of of kind, but it also serves as an example on how to create windows screensavers using processing.
 It looks somewhat like this: [matrix.gif](https://s2.imagebanana.com/file/180602/21sp0XTE.gif)
 ## Features
 * The screensaver can be installed and configured by right-clicking like you'd expect
-* It allows aou to edit a lot of values changing how it looks
+* It allows you to edit a lot of values changing how it looks
 * multi-screen support
 * You can add a border on the right and/or left, for example to only display it on one screen
 * non-intrusive update checking